 Uniform Rules for All Nations

 (IARU) and used for the first ARDF World Championships in 1980.
-These rules have been modified over the years to add and revise the age/gender categories, improve starting procedures, and so forth.
+These rules have been modified over the years to add to and revise the age/gender categories, improve starting procedures, and so forth.

 Contestants are individually timed.
 They start at intervals, usually every five minutes, coinciding with the start of fox #1 transmissions.
 This scatters the contestants on the course to minimize "follow the leader" problems.
 Winners are determined primarily by the number of transmitters found and secondarily by elapsed time.

 Foxhunting is a map and compass exercise as well as a test of direction-finding skill.
 Successful hunters pay careful attention to their own location and the bearings to all foxes at all times, plotting them on detailed orienteering maps provided by the organizers.
 They know that if they miss a fox bearing, they must wait four minutes to hear that fox again.
 They also eye their watches, since exceeding the time limit (usually two to three hours) means disqualification.
 In other words, it is better to return under the limit with only one fox found than to find all five but take one minute over the limit.
-Each target transmitter has a distinctive identification, sent continuously in CW or MCW.
-Even without knowing Morse Code, it is easy to identify the individual foxes.

-Under current IARU rules, all competitors use the same venue and search for the same foxes, but
+All competitors use the same venue and search for the same foxes, but

-foxes; the designated ones are different for each category.
+required to find all five.
+Others find fewer in accordance with the rules and the course organizers' instructions.
+The designated foxes (MOE, etc.) to find are different for each category.
 Foxes may be found in any order.
 Here are the categories and number of foxes to be found:

 M19 - Males ages 19 and younger, 4 foxes

-Transmitters must be at least 400 meters apart, with a total optimum-route course distance of
+Classic course transmitters must be at least 400 meters apart, with a total optimum-route course distance of

 line transmits continuously on a separate frequency to aid competitors who get

 lost.
 Two meter foxes in European and Asian IARU championships use AM with tone modulation, but FM tones are often used in North America.
+There is also a separate contest on a different day in all age/gender catetories on

 In about 30 countries where international-style foxhunting is popular, there are local and wider area events,

 leading up to annual national championships.
-Winners of these events are eligible to participate in multi-nation championships.
 In even-numbered years, one nation hosts the World Championships.
-Each country entering the World Championships may field one team of up to three
+Each country entering the World Championships may field one team of up to three contestants in each category.
+In odd-numbered years, IARU encourages each of the three regions to hold Regional Championships, hosted by countries in the individual regions.

-May 1991.
+put on by the Friendship Amateur Radio Society (FARS) of Portland, Oregon.
 FARS came into being as the result of a Sister Cities arrangement between Portland

 series of radiosporting events, including a European/Asian style foxhunt.
 Everyone had so much fun that it was decided to hold future Friendship Games every two years.